usamaahmadkhan/ocp4-upi-helpernode/README.md

  - Added host-name option in template for dhcp.conf.j2
  - Added support for LACP bonds for master/worker nodes
  - Added support for different RHCOS disks on masters/workers
+ - Added support for SNTP (Keys for chrony config)

 # OCP4 Helper Node